 Cellphone Zones

-Cellphones maybe be used in any space on the 1st and 2nd floors of B.D.
+Cellphones maybe be used in any space on the 1st and 3rd floors of B.D.
 Owens Library.
-Cellphones are to be turned off or set to silent when using open spaces or individual study rooms on the 3rd floor.
-Cellphone use is not permitted in 3rd floor bathrooms.
+Cellphones are to be turned off or set to silent in the silent area on west 2nd floor.
+Cellphone use is not permitted in bathrooms.

 Floors